lop-Louis/northbook/docs/governance.md

 - **Anti-drift (working branch push):** `pnpm run drift` runs whenever you push to a non-default working branch.
 The warnings land in that workflow’s job summary (no PR comment spam) so you can clean drift before opening a PR.
 - **Lighthouse (post-deploy):** Performance and accessibility checks run _after_ deployment against <https://northbook.guide>.
 The report lives in the Lighthouse workflow summary; PRs do not need to attach the artifact.
 - **Navigation sync:** `pnpm run nav:sync` regenerates `.vitepress/navigation.generated.ts` from frontmatter before `docs:build`.
 Treat the docs themselves as the source of truth; never hand-edit the generated nav.
+- **Guide vs rule escalation:** KL guidance yields to corporate rules.
+Use the matrix below and escalate according to the project governance playbook.

 ## Navigation & sidebar verification